-The Affordable Learning Interest Group discussion list (PASCAL-ALIG) facilitates discussion and information sharing among SC librarians working to advance affordable learning.
-Visit our listservs page to join the list.
+The Affordable Learning Interest Group discussion list (PASCAL-ALIG) facilitates discussion and information sharing among SC librarians, faculty, and staff working to advance affordable learning.
+Join the list.

 SPARC (the Scholarly Publishing and Academic Resources Coalition) works to enable the open sharing of research outputs and educational materials in order to democratize access to knowledge, accelerate discovery, and increase the return on our investment in research and education.

 We believe that the future of education is open.
 We support initiatives that advance that vision coupled with tangible results that build access to resources, research, and communities committed to open education.
 Initiatives include a library of OER textbooks, Open Textbook Network (OTN) alliance of higher education institutions, and OER Fellowships